 Students who have not completed PALI 101-102 with us are welcome to join, so long as they have sufficient language training.

-Two 90-minute live lessons will be held per week on Zoom.
+ONE 2-hour live session will be held per week on Zoom.

-Live sessions will address all student questions, go over exercises and readings together, as well as personalize the learning experience with your Pali teacher.
+Live sessions will address all student questions, go over exercises and readings together, as well as personalize the learning experience with your instructor.